Planned Parenthood Ottawa’s in-house staff

 Ceara McIntyre – Education and Training Coordinator

-Ceara was born and raised in Ottawa, and has been involved with Planned Parenthood Ottawa for over a year now in various capacities.
+Ceara was born and raised in Ottawa, and has been involved with Planned Parenthood Ottawa since 2016 in various capacities.
 She is currently completing her Bachelor of Social Work at Carleton University and identifies with an anti-oppressive, intersectional framework.
 In the past, Ceara has worked as a tutor with Carleton University’s Paul Menton Centre for Students with Disabilities, and with the Ottawa Carleton-District School Board as a tutor.
 Currently, Ceara is striving to make every workshop she delivers learner-centred, and is finding ways to adapt Planned Parenthood Ottawa’s workshops to meet the sexual and reproductive health needs of a variety of populations including: people with disabilities, Indigenous folks, and low-income youth.
 In her spare time Ceara likes to turn down her teacher voice and introvert, preferably while petting a cat or drawing in her bullet journal.